Pleione (star): Visibility

 With an apparent magnitude of +5.05 in V, the star is rather difficult to make out with the naked eye, especially since its close neighbour Atlas is 3.7 times brighter and located less than 5 arcminutes away.
 Beginning in October of each year, Pleione along with the rest of the cluster can be seen rising in the east in the early morning before dawn.
 To see it after sunset, one will need to wait until December.
 By mid-February, the star is visible to virtually every inhabited region of the globe, with only those south of 66° unable to see it.
 Even in cities like Cape Town, South Africa, at the tip of the African continent, the star rises almost 32° above the horizon.
-Due to its declination of roughly +24°, Pleione is circumpolar in the northern hemisphere at latitudes greater than 66° North.
+Due to its declination of roughly +24°, Pleione is circumpolar in the Northern Hemisphere at latitudes greater than 66° North.
 Once late April arrives, the cluster can be spotted briefly in the deepening twilight of the western horizon, soon to disappear with the other setting stars.

-Pleione is classified as a Gamma Cassiopeiae type variable star, with brightness fluctuations that range between a 4.8 and 5.5 visual magnitude.
+Pleione apparently became significantly dimmer sometime between the 17th and 19th centuries.
+In 1937, William A. Calder discovered that the star's brightness was still varying by a small amount (~1/6 magnitude).
+Pleione is now classified as a Gamma Cassiopeiae type variable star, with brightness fluctuations that range between a 4.8 and 5.5 visual magnitude.
 It has a spectral classification of B8Vne, a hot main sequence star with "nebulous" absorption lines due to its rapid rotation and emission lines from the surrounding circumstellar disks formed of material being ejected from the star.

 There has been significant debate as to the star's actual distance from Earth.
 The debate revolves around the different methodologies to measure distance—parallax being the most central, but photometric and spectroscopic observations yielding valuable insights as well.
 Before the Hipparcos mission, the estimated distance for the Pleiades star cluster was around 135 parsecs or 440 light years.
 When the Hipparcos Catalogue was published in 1997, the new parallax measurement indicated a much closer distance of about 119±1.0 pc (388±3.2 ly), triggering substantial controversy among astronomers.
 The Hipparcos new reduction produced a broadly similar distance of 120±2 pc.
 If the Hipparcos estimate were accurate, some astronomers contend, then stars in the cluster would have to be fainter than Sun-like stars—a notion that would challenge some of the fundamental precepts of stellar structure.
 Interferometric measurements taken in 2004 by the Hubble Telescope's Fine Guidance Sensors and corroborated by studies from Caltech and NASA's Jet Propulsion Laboratory showed the original estimate of 135 pc or 440 ly to be the correct figure.
 The Gaia EDR3 parallax is 7.24±0.1255 mas, indicating a distance around 138 pc.
 This is relatively imprecise for a Gaia result due to the brightness of the star, but still with a statistical margin of error similar to the Hipparcos results.